-Protected Health Information: What Is and Its Importance?
+Protected Health Information: What Is PHI, and Why Is It Important?

-What Is Protected Health Information (PHI)?
+What Is PHI (Protected Health Information)?

-Protected Health Information (PHI) plays a vital role in healthcare.
+Protected health information (PHI) plays a vital role in healthcare.
 PHI refers to any type of information related to an individual’s:

 • Health status